saoirse-defi/milestone2-vanilla/README.md

 #### HTML Canvas

 The Canvas is an HTML element used to draw graphics via scripting.
 In this case, our scripting language will be JavaScript.
 The JavaScript code can access the drawable area of the canvas allowing for dynamically generated graphics.
+Many things can be applied to the canvas including graphs, animations, image composition & video games.

 #### Animation Loop